How to test, adjust and balance HVAC systems

 13. The field test valves of the fan motor input must be converted to the same basis as that used in the fan ratings.

-17. Reset, adjust and balance systems subsequent to significant system modifications, and resubmit test results.
+17. Reset, adjust, and balance systems subsequent to significant system modifications and resubmit test results.

 b.
-Water systems testing, adjusting and balancing procedure
+Water systems testing, adjusting, and balancing procedure

-4. The variation of actual water flow from the design criteria should be within ±10% range, however, the ±5% tolerance band should be used for chilled water supplied to coils when high latent capacity is required and for heating terminals using low temperature water.
+4. The variation of actual water flow from the design criteria should be within ±10% range; however, the ±5% tolerance band should be used for chilled water supplied to coils when high latent capacity is required and for heating terminals using low-temperature water.

-6. The pressure drop across balancing valve at the pump discharge is the pressure produced by the pump that is not required to provide the design flow rate to the system.
+6. The pressure drop across the balancing valve at the pump discharge is the pressure produced by the pump that is not required to provide the design flow rate to the system.

 Once the excess pressure is removed as described above in item 2, the pump discharge balancing valve must be reopened to its wide-open position.

-If system uses two-way valves with a bypass loop at the end of the system or at the pump, balancer should set the system to full flow and balance with the bypass closed, then measure the differential pressure between the supply and return mains and set the bypass balancing valve to maintain the differential pressure.
+If the system uses two-way valves with a bypass loop at the end of the system or at the pump, the balancer should set the system to full flow and balance with the bypass closed.

 c.
-Steam systems testing, adjusting and balancing procedure
+Steam systems testing, adjusting, and balancing procedure

 1. Steam distribution systems should be balanced by ensuring that the pressure drops are equalized at design flow rates for all portions of the piping system.

-3. The orifice sizes are determined by the pressure drop required to provide a given flow rate a given location in the system.
+3. The orifice sizes are determined by the pressure drop required to provide a given flow rate at a given location in the system.
 A schedule should be prepared showing

 – Orifice sizes

-– valve or pipe sizes
+– Valve or pipe sizes

 – Required flow rates, and